Become the Calm, Confident Parent Your Child Needs Mid-Meltdown.

 This is not you being a bad parent.
 This is you running a high-capacity tool in a low-capacity moment.
 The script you were given does not fit the moment it's being asked to handle.

-One of the most followed voices in toddler parenting.
+One of the most followed voices in toddler and preschooler parenting.

 For a reason.

-Darius works with parents and educators of young kids on tantrums, defiance, and emotional regulation.
+Darius works with parents of toddlers and preschoolers on tantrums, defiance, and emotional regulation.
 His work draws on developmental psychology, attachment theory, and neuroscience.
 The posts on the right are all from the last six weeks.

 The Capacity Gap